 We could talk about the high male representation in incarceration, addiction, violence and a lot more.
 Again, I know that much of the suffering in the world is at the hands of men but despite what some believe we’re not all hopeless assholes.
 As much as it pains some to read this, many men are suffering – most in silence.
 Many young men simply don’t know how to escape from the pressures of The Man Box and safely be someone else while remaining ‘a man’ (if that’s how they identify).
 It’s a crisis.

 My dance with The Man Box has been felt deeply.
 The Man Box is really a young man’s game so I tapped out a few years ago.
 But for decades I struggled to tick some boxes.
 I was never the strongest or muscliest kid at school.
 I was the skinny white haired asthmatic kid with the arched back who listened to old music and kept to myself.
 I never won at sports.
 Talked my way out of most fights.
 Didn’t kiss a girl till I was 16.
 Smoked my dad’s cigarettes with my Jewish neighbour at 13 but never never in front of others.
 I’ve had my share of school and work bullies.
 I secretly cried for the Indian boy in 8th grade who was picked on profusely but I couldn’t speak up for him.
 I spent the weekends working with my dad at trash and treasure markets.
 I have served in voluntary positions for most of my life.
 I was married at 19.
 My wife is the only person I’ve been with sexually.
 I ran non-for-profits.
 I have lived for years of the generosity of others.
 I help around the house.
 I take fatherhood seriously.
-I have been once.
+I have been very drunk once.
 Drinking alcohol makes me ill and drunk people make me nervous.
 I champion women and a lot of feminist dialogue.
-I have been shouted at from the pews for preaching God had a feminine side – and now I publish and preach poetry.
-I hardly have a single Man Box story of my own – I can only speak of being disadvantaged by it.
+I have been shouted at from the pews for preaching God had a feminine side – and now I publish and write poetry.
+I hardly have a single positive Man Box story of my own – I can only speak of being disadvantaged by it.

 Men like the one I described earlier have been plentiful and I felt inferior, intimidated and uncomfortable around them for most of my teens, twenties and thirties.
 But here’s what I’m seeing – that being outside of The Man Box is a far better places to live.
 Research supports this too* And this, again, is why I want to parent the hell out of it in my boys.
 How am I doing this?
 Well firstly, I become aware of it in my own life.
 I look to see where I am applying pressure on myself and projecting that onto my boy.
 It’s very pervasive so despite my personal lack of Man Box ticks, it still has a way of sneaking in unconsciously.
 Secondly, I talk about it here are there.
 I tell stories of my youth.
 I selectively discuss (not lecture) what The Man Box pillars are.
 Thirdly, Nat and I pull my boys up on the language they use to describe others e.g. you’re gay, he’s gay, that’s gay.
 Fourthly, we monitor (where possible) the kind of media they consume.
 Lastly, we discuss the dynamics they have with friends.